-Enter Quantum Thinking, this is about being able to maintain both a for and against position, at the same time.
-Because I am entertaining at least two significantly possible but inconsistent hypotheses, or because I favour some parts of a set of ideas and not others.
+Enter 'quantum thinking'.
+This is about being able to maintain both a for and against position at the same time.
+This might be because I am entertaining at least two significantly possible but inconsistent hypotheses or because I favour some parts of a set of ideas and not others.

-At the core is superposition, which is similar to “quantum superposition” in quantum physics, which is the theory that all states exist simultaneously or at the same time.
+At the core is superposition, which is similar to “quantum superposition” in quantum physics.
+It is the theory that all states exist simultaneously or at the same time.

 By simultaneously holding two significantly possible, but inconsistent hypotheses it forces us, in Colum McCann’s words, to keep away from answers but live in the middle of the question, avoid the magnetic poles of oppositional opinions, and to embrace the ambiguity of the unfinished answer.

-This level and type of thinking becomes very critical, to design thinking and aggressive product development, allowing product owners to develop the next generation of products, whilst not being influenced by existing bias that exist in the present context.
+This level and type of thinking becomes very critical to design thinking and aggressive product development, allowing product owners to develop the next generation of products, while not being influenced by existing biases that exist in the present context.

-Quantum thinking also implores us to keep our friends close, but our enemies closer, for if we understand the challenges that our opponents face even better than they do, then we have the advantage, and if we can hold our own positions at a healthy distance, we retain objectivity and avoid compromising biases, such as Status Quo bias.
-Which is an almost overwhelming human trait.
+Quantum thinking also implores us to keep our friends close, but our enemies closer.
+For, if we understand the challenges that our opponents face even better than they do, then we have the advantage.
+If we can hold our own positions at a healthy distance, we retain objectivity and avoid compromising biases, such as 'status quo' bias, which is an almost overwhelming human trait.

-Communication has always been the key stone of human evolution, and is the single greatest trait, outside of the discovery of fire.
-That has separated, and allowed homosapians to be the evolutionay masterpiece of the animal kingdom.
+Communication has always been the keystone of human evolution, and is the single greatest trait outside of the discovery of fire.
+It has separated homo sapiens and allowed us to be the evolutionary masterpiece of the animal kingdom.

-Long before written language, we have the ability to transfer one generations knowledge to the next, through stories and paintings.
-One of my favorite authors, P,K Dick.
-Basically said if you can define reality and communicate it you can control it.
+Long before written language, we had the ability to transfer one generation's knowledge to the next, through stories and paintings.
+One of my favorite authors, PK Dick, said that if you can define reality and communicate it, you can control it.

-Well we see this all over modern society.
+Well, we see this all over modern society.
 Politics, religion, advertising, education.
-We could give a miadride of examples where the basic premise of language and how we communicate, controls, define and manipulate, society.
+We could give a myriad of examples where the basic premise of language and how we communicate is to control, define and manipulate society.
 There many trials and tribulations, thought out colourful history, that we could showcase.

-We have seen how fake media/dark media, NLP media search engines that propagate various biases and artificial context.
-Eroding and destroying the fabric of modern society.
-With capability to manipulate entire societies is more prominent now than ever.
+We have seen how fake or 'dark' media, NLP media search engines that propagate various biases and artificial context, erode and destroy the fabric of modern society.
+The ability to manipulate entire societies is more prominent now than ever.

 Our single biggest defence against dark aspects of living in a hyper converged and connected world is through education and understanding our next generation of humans.

-“Millennials”, have the characteristics to better enable the future as well as to destroy our current notions of business and social structures.
-Early signs such as FinTecs evolution, moving to younger and younger generations, massive uptake in gamification, online gaming and esports.
-All these are totally alien to most of the current generations.
-We, the older generations and traditional thinkers and leaders need to start adopting and learning new ways of agile engineering and adaptive thought process, like quantum and scientific thinking.
-Or we will not be able to evolve fast enough, and will become irrelevant faster than we think.
+We, the previous generation and traditional thinkers and leaders, need to start adopting and learning new ways of agile engineering and adaptive thought process, like quantum and scientific thinking.
+If we do not, we will not be able to evolve fast enough, and will become irrelevant faster than we think.